 Additionally, seniors are often highly social and are likely to share positive experiences with friends, creating valuable word-of-mouth referrals that can further expand your client network.

-2. Get back to the basics of fitness.
+2. Get back to the basics of fitness

 Younger clients often seek high-intensity workouts focused on fast results, making it easy to get caught up in trends centered around intense cardio and strength training.